What Is Wheated Bourbon? A Guide to the Softer Sip

 Wheated bourbons are often called soft, easy to drink, and sweet.
 While true, these descriptions only tell part of the story.
 They don’t have the spicy kick that rye grain gives to whiskey, which is why they feel smoother.
 But “soft” doesn’t mean simple.
 Because wheat’s flavor is so gentle, it creates space for other notes to shine.
 The natural sweetness of the corn becomes more prominent, and you can more easily pick out complex flavors from the barrel like fruit, toffee, vanilla, and oak.
 It’s a spirit of resilience and nuance, much like the story of Mary Dowling herself.

-What Flavors Define Wheated Bourbon?
+What Flavors Can You Expect in Wheated Bourbon?

 When you pour a glass of wheated bourbon, you’re setting yourself up for a distinctively smooth and approachable experience.
 The flavor profile is a direct result of swapping spicy rye for soft wheat, a choice that completely transforms the spirit’s character from the ground up.
 This simple change creates a bourbon that is fundamentally different, offering a softer, sweeter, and often more nuanced tasting journey.

-The Secret to Its Smooth, Sweet Character
+Unpacking Its Smooth, Sweet Character

 A wheated bourbon gets its signature smooth, sweet character by replacing spicy rye with soft wheat in its mash bill.
 Think of it as choosing a different path for the flavor to follow.
 Instead of the bold, peppery notes that rye brings to the party, wheat offers a gentler, more rounded profile.
 This creates a bourbon that feels softer and fuller on the palate.
 It’s a deliberate choice distillers make to craft a spirit that’s exceptionally easy to sip and enjoy.
 This foundational softness allows other, more subtle flavors to come forward, making for a complex yet inviting whiskey.
 You can explore this profile in our own collection of award-winning whiskeys.

-What to Expect: Common Flavors and Aromas
+Common Flavors and Aromas to Look For

 So, what does that softness actually taste like?
 Wheated bourbons are generally smoother and sweeter because wheat doesn’t add the spicy ‘bite’ that rye does.
 Instead of pepper and sharp spice, you’ll find notes of honey, vanilla, caramel, and soft fruits.
 Many people also pick up on delicate, bready notes, like fresh-baked bread or sweet pastries.
 This makes the spirit incredibly welcoming, whether you’re new to bourbon or a seasoned enthusiast looking for a nuanced pour.
 The finish is often long and gentle, leaving a pleasant warmth without the sharp kick associated with high-rye expressions.

-How Wheat Complements Corn
+How Wheat and Corn Work Together

 In any bourbon mash bill, corn is the star, providing that classic sweetness.
 Wheat’s role is to be the perfect supporting actor.
 Wheat’s mild flavor lets the sweetness of corn and the biscuit-like taste of malted barley shine through more.
 Because it doesn’t compete for attention, it creates space for other flavors to develop.
 The gentle nature of wheat allows the bourbon to pull deep, nuanced flavors from the barrel over time, like rich toffee, toasted oak, and leather.
 This patient, artful interaction between grain and wood is a testament to the distiller’s craft, a spirit of ingenuity that echoes Mary Dowling’s own story.